A Spoofing Benchmark for the 2018 Voice Conversion Challenge: Leveraging from Spoofing Countermeasures for Speech Artifact Assessment: Experimental data

 With the above considerations in mind, we involve data from several audio collection that contain both synthetic speech and converted voice samples.
 The datasets are summarized in Table \ref{tab:cqcc-datasets}.
 As for the \textbf{ASVspoof 2015} collection (train, dev, eval), documented in detail in \cite{Wu2017-asvspoof}, we follow the protocol files provided with the corpus\footnote{\url{https://datashare.is.ed.ac.uk/handle/10283/853}}.
 The \textbf{VCC'16} data, in turn, consists of the samples of the first edition of the VCC series \cite{Toda2016-VCC-challenge}.
 In specific, it contains the participant submissions from 17 different systems plus 1 baseline system, along with samples from 10 speakers (three source males, two source males, two target females, three target males).

 The last data, denoted \textbf{VCC'18 base}, contains \emph{only} the VCC'18 baseline as its only attack (in specific, samples of the VCC'18 baseline system).
-The human trials are the same as those in VCC'16 augmented with two of the VCC'18 speakers.
+The human trials contain speech from 8 speakers in the VCC'18 challenge.
+The four source speakers used in the HUB task of VCC'18 have an overlap with VCC'16 data and are excluded from the trials.
 Again no submitted VCC'18 system is used for training the countermeasures.